rewhare-rgb/rock-paper-scissors/README.md

 ## How to Play

-To play the game, simply click on one of the buttons representing your choice: rock, paper, or scissors.
+To [play the game] (https://rewhare-rgb.github.io/rock-paper-scissors), simply click on one of the buttons representing your choice: rock, paper, or scissors.
 The computer will randomly choose its move, and the winner of the round will be displayed on the screen.

 ## Features